AleksandrKhadanovich/Homework/AleksandrKhadanovich/README.txt

 where URL is valid RSS URL.

 ###rss_reader provides optional arguments:
---Limit, --version, --json, --verbose, --help, --date
+--limit, --version, --json, --verbose, --help, --date, --tohtml, --topdf

-###--Limit : limits number of news if this parameter provided
+###--limit : limits number of news if this parameter provided with positive integer
 ###--version : prints version info
 ###--json : prints result at JSON in stdout
 ###--verbose : Outputs verbose status messages
 ###--date : Prints result for date entered
+###--tohtml : Convert current or saved information to html format (path to save file must be provided)
+###--topdf : Convert current or saved information to pdf format (path to save file must be provided)

 ###When rss-reader is run with source argument, downloaded information from rss is saved in cwd as
 'newslog.txt' and 'newslogjson.txt' (for json output).